-vada recipe or medu vada post to make a special south indian snack for lord ganesha as naivedyam or bhog during the ganesh chaturthi festival.
+ulundu vada or urad vada recipe with step by step photos – this medu vada post is for a special south indian snack for lord ganesha as naivedyam or bhog during the ganesh chaturthi festival.

 this vada recipe is also a no onion no garlic version. similar versions of medu vada is made during navratri festival in south india and served with coconut chutney and sambar. both the sambar and coconut chutney are made without adding onions or garlic. i have already posted an onion version of medu vada.

 these deep fried fritters are popularly known as vada or medhu vadai, but also called as urad dal vada or ulundu vada. i have only used urad dal (black gram) in making this vadai. when i make medu vadai, i always soak the lentils overnight. they give the best results and become porous, soft and spongy when deep fried.

 for grinding the batter, i do suggest to add a little water as this helps in making the vadas soft. if the batter is too thick the vadas become dense when fried. a slightly thin batter absorbs a lot of oil. so have a middle ground here. the batter should have the consistency where shaping them is easy and yet they become soft when fried. this only comes through experience and and once you get the knack, you will be able to make excellent medu vadas.

 i have ground the soaked and drained lentils in a mixer-grinder and added 2 tbsp water. the spices used are black pepper, cumin and a green chili…. because we like the taste of a slightly salty and hot green chili bits in a vadai. you can even add fresh chopped coconut pieces, chopped ginger and curry leaves to the batter.